help FAQ • Caulking & sealing questions

 👉 Related: Sealant replacement

-8. Do you seal shower drains and linear drains with 2-component sealant? expand_more
+8. Do you also seal shower drains and linear drains? expand_more

 👉 Related: Bathroom sealing